The-Brewery-Project/The-Brewery-Project/README.md

 5. it's good practice to make `git status` checks
 6. optional, but recommended, apply `quarto render`
 7. `git add [file(s)]` (can use `git add .` to add all available files)
-8. commit contribution
-  1. if text editor set to appear to receive and edit message, use `git commit`
+8. commit contribution: if text editor set to appear to receive and edit message, use `git commit`
-  2. else (or alternatively), use `git commit -m "message"`
+9. commit contribution: (or alternatively), use `git commit -m "message"`
-9. finally, `git push origin [branch]`; will most likely want to use `git push origin main`
+10. finally, `git push origin [branch]`; will most likely want to use `git push origin main`

 ## Data Sources